remtiw/NetSec-scripts/README.md

 # NetSec-scripts
-attacks for NYU's network security labs
+attacks for NYU's network security labs using SCAPY